nratmie/forkify_app/README.md

 - Save favorite and custom recipes in the Bookmarks

 ###
+>[!NOTE]
-This website was created as part of a study course from Udemy.com.
+> This website was created as part of a study course from Udemy.com.